-In Switzerland companies are required to hold AGMs at least six months after the year end, and to produce audited accounts to shareholders before then.
+In Switzerland companies are required to hold AGMs at least six months after the financial year end, and to produce accounts to shareholders before then.
 In 2013, 2014 & 2015 the company failed to adhere to this.
 AGMs are the ultimate governance mechanism for companies, but the board of ALEVO GROUP did not see fit to hold the first series of AGMs until December 2015 – it was far more fun to build your ego having great launch events in the USA than being accountable to your shareholders.
 Strangely enough, the fact that a Swiss company does not respect basic rules of company laws does not appear to be sanctioned.

 It was later reported by the subsequent legal counsel that the problem was that the Board of Directors did not even know if their shareholders’ register was correct, and that this was very much down to the fact Mr Hox did not fulfill his duties.